 Slightly assertive: “Thank you very much for your time.
 Before you go, I was interested in learning what the next steps in the interview process would be?”

 Moderately assertive: “Thank you very much for your time.
 After learning a bit more about me, do you have any concerns about my ability to do the job?”

 Very assertive: “Thank you very much for your time.
 After speaking with me, do you see any reason why I should not move forward in the interview process?”

 Generally speaking, the “not assertive” and “slightly assertive” examples given above could work for just about any role.
 The more aggressive examples will be better for sales roles or jobs that require an extroverted professional who may need to be a bit pushy at times.

 Still Searching For Your Next Job?

 We are here to help!
-At 4 Corner Resources, we will connect you with one of our Orlando headhunters to determine if you are a perfect fit for one of our job openings.
-Our recruiters will also share our tips and tricks on improving your resume and interview skills!
-Contact us today to learn more!
+At 4 Corner Resources, we will connect you with one of our headhunters to determine if you are a perfect fit for one of our job openings.
+Our recruiters will also share our tips and tricks on improving your resume and how to sell yourself in an interview!